-NMDC restarts operations at Donimalai iron ore mine
+NMDC restarts operations at Donimalai Iron Ore mine

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-In a major boost to iron ore output, NMDC has begun mining operations at Donimalai mine in Karnataka.
+In a major boost to raising iron ore output, NMDC has begun mining operations at Donimalai mine in Karnataka, work on which was stalled after issues related to mining renewal was delayed.

-The mining operations were stalled due to delays in securing government nod.
+While the mining lease was renewed, the mining operations were stalled due to delays in securing Government nod.

-In a regulatory alert, the State-owned iron ore mining major has said that after obtaining the lease extension of the Donimalai iron ore mine (ML-2396) for 20 years with effect from November 3, 2018, from the Government of Karnataka and completing the associated statutory requirements, the company's Donimalai iron ore mine was restarted on February 18 forenoon.
+The State owned iron ore mining major in a regulatory filing has informed that after obtaining the Lease extension of the Donimalai Iron Ore Mine (ML-2396) for 20 years with effect from March 11, 2018 from the Karnataka Government and completing the associated statutory requirements, the company’s Donimalai Iron Ore Mine was restarted on February 18 forenoon.

-The Donimalai mine is set to significantly boost ore output of the company.
-It's full impact will be felt in the next fiscal.
+The Donimalai mine is set to boost ore output of the company by about 7 million tonnes in full year of operation at about permitted 0.5-0.6 MT per month.
+It’s full impact will be felt in the next fiscal.

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing